JohnSnowLabs/spark-nlp-workshop/products/emr/setup/README.md

 ## 2. Hardware
 Please choose the hardware and networking configuration you prefer, or just pick the defaults.

 **Important:** Keep in mind that there should be only one master node if you want to use EMR Notebooks.
-However, cluster can be scaled with additional slave nodes - which can be modified under `Cluster Nodes and Instances` section.
+However, the cluster can be scaled with additional slave nodes - which can be modified under `Cluster Nodes and Instances` section.

 ![2](https://github.com/JohnSnowLabs/spark-nlp-workshop/assets/72014272/357544ca-19a9-46d4-8099-c0ae65882d27)

-Please set EBS Volume to `50 GiB to 100 GiB` and move to next step by clicking the "Next" blue button.<br/>
+Please set EBS Volume to `50 GiB to 100 GiB` and move to the next step by clicking the "Next" blue button.<br/>

 ![3](https://github.com/JohnSnowLabs/spark-nlp-workshop/assets/72014272/45b2287e-6aa6-413d-ad59-85ac7d19d75f)